Criminal Background Clearances

 Where Do I Go To Complete The Criminal Background Clearance?

 Students can complete the criminal background clearance (CBC) by going to State Police Troop 2 in Bear, Troop 4 in Georgetown, or the State Bureau of Investigation (SBI) Fingerprinting Facility in Dover.
 Troop 2 and 4 require appointments, which can be made by calling (302) 739-2528 and could be two weeks out.
-The SBI Fingerprinting Facility in Dover will take appointments, but does have walk-in hours on Tuesday & Thursday, 8:30am – 11:30am & 12:30pm – 3:00pm, which doesn’t require an appointment and can process the CBC very quickly.
+The SBI Fingerprinting Facility in Dover will take appointments, but does have walk-in hours on Monday thru Friday, 8:30am – 11:30am & 12:30pm – 3:00pm, which doesn’t require an appointment and can process the CBC very quickly.

 Click here for the directions and hours for Troop 2, Troop 4, and the SBI Fingerprinting Facility.
 Please note that anyone under the age of 18 will need to be accompanied by a parent with ID.